Myopia Control

 While glasses can help your child to see better, traditional glasses don’t stop myopia from continuing to deteriorate.

-How It Works
+How Myopia Management Works

 Consultation

-At your child's Initial Myopia Consultation we will measure their presciption, corneal curvature, axial length and eye health.
+At your child’s Initial Myopia Consultation we will measure their prescription, corneal curvature, axial length and eye health.
 We take a careful history to see if the child, siblings, or parents have a history of worsening myopia.

 Treatment

-Based on the child's vision, age, activities, and goals, we work with parents to formulate an individualized myopia management plan, which may include ortho-k, prescription drops, dual-focus contacts, or a combination.
+Based on the child’s vision, age, activities, and goals, we work with parents to formulate an individualized myopia management plan , which may include ortho-k , prescription drops, dual-focus contacts, or a combination.
 Easy payment plans are avaialble.

 Follow-Up